UKCloud/documentation/articles/openshift/oshift-how-disable-weak-cipher-suites-enable-hsts.md

 ### Intended audience

-OpenShift developers who have created and deployed services into OpenShift, and created and exposed secure routes for those services.
+OpenShift developers who have created and deployed services into OpenShift and created and exposed secure routes for those services.

 ## Disable weak cipher suites

 Cipher suites perform an important role in determining the security of a TLS connection.
-Over time vulnerabilities have been identified in the algorithms used by cipher suites which has resulted in published methods of decrypting and manipulating encrypted traffic.
-It is therefore generally recommended to use as modern a cipher suite as possible.
+Over time, vulnerabilities have been identified in the algorithms used by cipher suites, which has resulted in published methods of decrypting and manipulating encrypted traffic.
+It's therefore generally recommended to use as modern a cipher suite as possible.

 ### UKCloud for OpenShift v3.x

 #### Data plane

-In order to provide extended client compatibility, the OpenShift router supports cipher suites from TLS 1.0 - TLS 1.2 by default.
+To provide extended client compatibility, the OpenShift router supports cipher suites from TLS 1.0 - TLS 1.2 by default.
 Some of these cipher suites (especially older ones) are vulnerable to man-in-the-middle (MITM) attacks.

-If exposed secure routes are only being accessed from modern clients (that support TLS 1.2 and above) the weak cipher suites can be disabled by adding the following environment variable to any router `DeploymentConfig`s:
+If exposed secure routes are only being accessed from modern clients (that support TLS 1.2 and above),  you can disable the weak cipher suites by adding the following environment variable to any router `DeploymentConfig`:

 ```
 oc set env dc/router ROUTER_CIPHERS=modern -n default
 ```

-This will trigger a rollout of the `DeploymentConfig`, going forward the new router pods will only accept cipher suites from TLS 1.2.
+This triggers a rollout of the `DeploymentConfig`.
+Going forward, the new router pods will only accept cipher suites from TLS 1.2.

 #### Control plane

 By default, the OpenShift control plane (web console) only supports TLS 1.2 ciphers, although these do not provide forward secrecy.

-It is possible to restrict the ciphers to only ones that provide forward secrecy, to do so please raise a Service Request to the UKCloud OpenShift Support team via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
+We can restrict the ciphers to only those that provide forward secrecy.
+To do this, raise a Service Request with the UKCloud OpenShift Support team via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ### UKCloud for OpenShift v4.x

 #### Data plane

 There are no weak ciphers supported by the OpenShift `IngressController` since by default it supports TLS 1.2 cipher suites with forward secrecy.
-It is possible to further restrict the ciphers by modifying the default `IngressController` object, specifically the value of `IngressController.spec.tlsSecurityProfile`
+It is possible to further restrict the ciphers by modifying the default `IngressController` object, specifically the value of `IngressController.spec.tlsSecurityProfile`:

 ```
 oc edit ingresscontroller default -n openshift-ingress-operator